by Robert Long | May 15, 2026 | eCommerce Blog, Online Business

 There’s a good reason why quotes can differ so much between providers.
 Two websites might look similar, but the work involved can be very different.

-The number of pages: More pages generally mean more planning, more design work, and more content.
+More pages generally mean more planning, more design work, and more content.
 A simple five-page website is a very different job from a site with ten service pages, location pages, FAQs, and blog content.

-Whether the design is custom or template-based: Template-based websites are usually faster and cheaper to build.
+Template-based websites are usually faster and cheaper to build.
 Custom designs take more time but give you a site tailored to your business, brand, and goals, rather than fitting into a pre-made layout.

-Content writing and imagery: Many business owners overlook this.
+Many business owners overlook this.
 Design is important, but content is what explains your offer, builds trust, and turns visitors into enquiries.
 Including copywriting, image sourcing, or custom visuals will affect the price.

-SEO setup: Basic SEO setup should be included in any professional website.
+Basic SEO setup should be included in any professional website.
 This covers proper page titles, meta descriptions, heading structure, internal links, image optimisation, and a site structure that search engines can easily read.

 Contact forms, booking tools, or other features